Course Assessment Method

 You might need help and advice on a wide range of issues such as childcare, counselling and additional learning support.
 For more information on any aspect of student support contact the Course and Information Team, who will direct your call to the appropriate member of the college support team, call: 01325 503030.

-The CACHE Level 3 Diploma for the Early Years Workforce (EYE) qualification is a full time programme run over twelve months.
+The CACHE Level 3 Diploma for the Early Years Workforce (EYE) qualification is a Part time programme run over 18 months.

 This qualification prepares you to become an Early Years Educator, which enables you to work with children from birth to 5 years and gain knowledge of children aged 5 to 7 years.